A Study of St Peter’s Church Tower

 In both WW-1 and WW-2 the church and others like it were not used by military observers, probably because it would have created too high a risk of the churches being bombed and there would have been no easy escape route for the observers.
 Also in both of these wars the observers were primarily looking and listening for enemy aircraft, for which a high position was not needed.

-A fortified tower - Should any threatening situation arisen then the villagers could well have felt very safe in the overtly defensive and fortified tower.
-The crenelated battlements on the top of the tower, the small windows and heavy doors all help to create an impression of fortification not unlike medieval castle keeps, turrets and parapets.
-It is also said that trefoils in heavy wooden windows were often inserted during troubled times in exposed positions such as near the coast and could be used for musketry...
+A fortified tower - Should any threatening situation arisen then villagers could well have felt safe in the overtly defensive and fortified tower.
+The battlements on the top of the tower, the small windows and heavy doors all help to create an impression of fortification not unlike medieval castle keeps, with turrets and parapets.
+It is also said that small trefoil orifices in heavy wooden doors or shutters (see: orifices) were often inserted during troubled times in exposed positions such as near the coast and could be used for musketry...

 The Church itself at times of a high risk of an invasion would also have been a safe haven for a large number, if not all of the villagers.
 The large stained glass windows that exist today, including the one in the tower, probably weren’t there in that early period, the only windows being the thin Norman style ones that remain on the north wall.
 The thick wooden doors would have also provided adequate protection against potential invaders who were armed with only swords, lances, crossbows and muskets.